Archana00N/Chatty_realtime-chat/README.md

 # Chatty_realtime-chat
-A realtime chat web app built with ReactJS, NodeJS, CSS and Socket.io
+A realtime chat web app built with ReactJS, NodeJS, CSS and Socket.io.
+It was used for bidirectional data transfer through virtual client and server interaction setups.

 ## Project Status